Skip to content

 It depends on your spending habits and the length of your trip.
 Argentina is a diverse country, and costs can vary a lot.

-Ideally, you should have some money in your pocket for smaller purchases in case you encounter places that don’t accept cards.
+Ideally, you should carry some cash for smaller purchases in case you encounter places that don’t accept cards.
+You’ll also need physical money for taxis.

 How can I avoid ATM fees in Argentina?

-Most ATMS in Argentina charge a fee for withdrawals, especially if you’re using a foreign card.
+Most ATMs in Argentina charge a fee for withdrawals, especially when using a foreign card.

 Here’s what you can do to avoid ATM fees: